AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

   internal consistency and lifecycle, hence the need to call its constructor and destructor.
-- Usage of aggregate in conjunction with types that provide constructors, destructors, adjust and clone attributes is somewhat heavy, as the aggregate needs to be fully initialized before assigned, then reclaimed.
+- Usage of aggregate in conjunction with types that provide constructors, destructors and assign attributes is somewhat heavy, as the aggregate needs to be fully initialized before assigned, then reclaimed.
 It's important to have self consistency here.
 However, developers may prefer to reserve aggregate notation for types that do not require these constructs, and